LARS-research/AutoSTR/README.md

 # AutoSTR: Efficient Backbone Search for  Scene Text Recognition

 We investigate how to obtain a strong feature sequence extractor for scene text recognition task by neural architecture search technology.
-The research paper can be found [here](https://arxiv.org/pdf/2003.06567.pdf)
+The research paper can be found [here](https://arxiv.org/pdf/2003.06567.pdf) ECCV.
+2020.

 ![overview](./images/general_structure.png)